-As nice as a girl may be, when she’s deciding whether or not to message you, the only things she has to go off are your pictures and your writing.
+As nice as a girl may be, when she’s deciding whether or not to message you, the #1 thing she has to go off are your pictures and your writing.
 It might seem shallow, but really, it’s not.

 Here’s what happens when a girl sees crappy photos: